 Description

-Salame Felino PGI is a raw and cured charcuterie product, obtained from the processing of fresh meat from pigs belonging to the Italian Large White and Landrace breeds, other breeds compatible with the Italian heavy pig, or those deriving from the Duroc breed.
+Salame Felino PGI is a raw and cured charcuterie product, obtained from the processing of fresh meat from pigs belonging to the Large White and Italian Landrace breeds, and other breeds compatible with the Italian heavy pig or offspring of the Duroc breed.

 Production Area